Azure/kubernetes-volume-drivers/csi/README.md

 # kubernetes CSI driver on Azure
 This directory contains all kubernetes [CSI](https://kubernetes-csi.github.io/docs/Home.html) drivers on azure

-## Note: the CSI drivers only works before v1.12.0 since there is a CSI breaking change in v1.12.0, find details [here](https://github.com/Azure/kubernetes-volume-drivers/issues/8)
+## Note: CSI drivers in this repository only work before v1.12.0 since there is a CSI breaking change in v1.12.0, find details [here](https://github.com/Azure/kubernetes-volume-drivers/issues/8)

 | CSI driver | About |
 | ---- | ---- |